 <item>

-<guid isPermaLink="true">https://community.youthforesight.org/announcements-9jxoceq7/post/what-s-trending-top-youth-resources-and-forum-discussions-of-jan-2026-Q3uXr5pA826zjGe</guid>
+<guid isPermaLink="true">https://community.youthforesight.org/apprenticeships-0015jcqv/post/harnessing-ai-and-digital-solutions-to-empower-young-entrepreneurs-Qwe1y6n18ch82yp</guid>

 </item>